 As a public Company, Buckle is required to file periodic reports with the Securities and Exchange Commission.
 Teammates must act to ensure Buckle information is full, fair, accurate, timely, and understandable for disclosure and reporting purposes.
 All transactions are recorded in accordance with Generally Accepted Accounting Principles applied on a consistent basis.
-In addition, anyone who becomes aware of any material misstatement or omission in Buckle's filings, or other outside communications, should contact the Internal Audit and Ethics Hotline (My Safe Workplace) at 1–800–461–9330 or www.mysafeworkplace.com.
+In addition, anyone who becomes aware of any material misstatement or omission in Buckle’s filings, or other outside communications, should contact the Internal Audit and Ethics Hotline (Lighthouse) at 1-844-630-0003 or www.lighthouse-services.com/buckle.

 INSIDE INFORMATION AND SECURITIES TRADING

 Confidential information may not be used for personal benefit.
 It is prohibited to trade securities or to tip others to trade securities of Buckle or other companies on the basis of material information before it is made publicly available to ordinary investors through appropriate media.
 Such information includes news about acquisitions, investments, new business relationships, financial results, important management changes, and other information that has the potential to affect stock prices.